eddietheengineer/VoronDocs/setup/software/README.md

 * [SKR Installation Instructions](https://3dprintbeginner.com/install-klipper-on-skr-1-3-speed-up-your-prints/)

 ### Installation

+_If installing Mainsail and using that process, skip just the installation step as it will already be covered._

 Once at the command line of the Raspberry Pi, run the following commands to download and install the latest version of Klipper: